Yann Riche, user experience and hci research

 H10 Capital, Seattle (WA, USA) Feb.
 Jul.
 2010

-User Experience Researcher Consultant at Micorosft in the Developers' Division.
+User Experience Researcher Consultant at Microsoft in the Developers' Division.

 UNILOG, Paris (France) Jul. – Oct.
 04